Best Pound Cake Recipe ~ Sandkuchen

 - Many times, I'll coat it with a chocolate glaze as a treat.

 - Use a loaf pan, well greased and floured.
-Ideally, using a narrow and long loaf pan (about 3 in. x 10 in.) will give you a traditional looking Sandkuchen.
+Ideally, using a narrow and long loaf pan (about 3"x 10") will give you a traditional looking Sandkuchen.

 Because of its high butter content, this Sandkuchen is very moist and keeps well ... although there's seldom much left over when I serve it.